 KW: photofacial

-META: A Photofacials uses IPL energy to correct skin imperfections to restore radiant skin.
+META: A Photofacial uses IPL energy to correct imperfections and restore radiant skin.
 This photo-rejuvenation reduces fine lines, wrinkles, acne, and more.

+IPL PHOTOFACIAL | REVEAL YOUR RADIANCE

-Photofacial is a revolutionary, FDA cleared treatment that rejuvenates and restores skin using Intense Pulsed Light (IPL) energy.
-This non-invasive procedure is the perfect treatment for reducing signs of aging, correcting vascular imperfections, and reducingany hyperpigmentation of the skin.
-Also known as photo-rejuvenation, photofacial treatments are mostly painless and require no downtime.
-It is perfect forboth men and women who dream of revitalizing the look and feel of their appearance in the most natural way
+The Photofacial is a revolutionary, FDA cleared treatment that rejuvenates and restores skin using Intense Pulsed Light (IPL) energy.
+This non-invasive procedure is the perfect treatment for reducing signs of aging, correcting vascular imperfections, and reducing hyperpigmentation of the skin.
+Also known as photo-rejuvenation, photofacial treatments are painless and require no downtime.
+It is perfect for men and women who dream of revitalizing their appearance with healthy, vibrant skin.

 Photofacial Benefits: